DougTrajano/olid-br/docs/index.en.md

 - `GRP` The offense targets a group of people based on ethnicity, gender, sexual
 - `OTH` The target can belong to other categories, such as an organization, an event, an issue, etc.

-### Offensive spans identification
+### Offensive Spans Identification

-As toxic span, we define a sequence of words that attribute to the text's toxicity.
+As toxic spans, we define a sequence of words that attribute to the text's toxicity.

 For example, let's consider the following text: